iltgg/dots/README.md

 Home of all my Linux dots, to be continued...

-Onedark is optimal color scheme.
+Onedark is the optimal color scheme.

 ![riced desktop](/rice.png?raw=true)